P2333/Papers-of-Robust-ML/README.md

 * [Adversarial Examples Are a Natural Consequence of Test Error in Noise](https://arxiv.org/pdf/1901.10513.pdf) (ICML 2019) <br/> This paper connects the relation between the general corruption robustness and the adversarial robustness, and recommand the adversarial defenses methods to be also tested on general-purpose noises.

+* [PAC-learning in the presence of evasion adversaries](https://arxiv.org/pdf/1806.01471.pdf) (NeurIPS 2018) <br/> The authors analyze the adversarial attacks from the PAC-learning framework.

 * [Adversarial Vulnerability for Any Classifier](http://papers.nips.cc/paper/7394-adversarial-vulnerability-for-any-classifier.pdf) (NeurIPS 2018) <br/> Uniform upper bound of robustness for any classifier on the data sampled from smooth genertive models.

 * [Adversarially Robust Generalization Requires More Data](http://papers.nips.cc/paper/7749-adversarially-robust-generalization-requires-more-data.pdf) (NeurIPS 2018) <br/> This paper show that robust generalization requires much more sample complexity compared to standard generlization on two simple data distributional models.